 A new hanging basket bracket design we’ve created recently.
 After uploading our Manchester Bee bracket onto the website and the various social media channels, it’s been really popular, especially locally to our workshop in Manchester, unsuprisingly.
 We had an enquiry from a customer who had seen this, but with no ties to Manchester themselves, wondered if we could create a laser cut hanging basket bracket design featuring a Bumble Bee.
 I played about with several versions of this design, but the customer chose the one with our trademark filigree that I like to doodle on many of our designs.
 I think the laser cut Bumble Bee has worked great as a silhouette!

 A great example of a personalised weathervane, given as a birthday gift.
 Our customer contacted us asking if we could produce a bespoke weathervane featuring her husband and the things he loves; this included playing the guitar, fishing, walking their Border Collie, and drinking good wine.
-At first it seemed a little challenging as to how on earth we would fit all of these seemingly quite different interests into one image, but we did it!
+Though we have created fishing weathervanes, border collie weathervanes and even a few with people drinking on them, at first it seemed a little challenging as to how on earth we would fit all of these seemingly quite different interests into one image, but we did it!
 We’re really proud of the design, especially as these are pretty well all things we enjoy ourselves so it was a fun one to draw despite initally having no idea how to go about it.
 The customer and the recipient were both delighted with their personalised weathervane; she even sent us a video of her husband opening the suprise gift, which was genuinely fantastic for us to see, as we never normally get to see people’s reactions to what we have designed and made for them!

 We’ve just packaged and sent out this bespoke George and Dragon weathervane – the design was based around an image provided by the customer.
 This week I’ve been putting the finishing touches on the sail and letter bars, including gilding the NSEW, and various small areas on the sail itself, like the tongue and the tip of the sail in 23.5 carat gold leaf.
 I’ve also painted St. George’s sheild in the colours of the English flag, some really nice highlights to finish off an already striking design.
 Any of our weathervanes can be personalised in this way; it’s a bit of extra work but the result is something truly unique that will stand out and be noticed anywhere.